-Looking for group trip ideas this fall?
+Looking for group trip ideas?
 How about a wine tour?

 Facts about Michigan Wines

-- Michigan has 2,000 acres of vineyards devoted to wine grapes, most of them within 25 miles of Lake Michigan.
+Michigan has about 3,000 acres of vineyards devoted to wine grapes, most of them within 25 miles of Lake Michigan.

-- Michigan wineries produce one million gallons of wine each year.
+Michigan ranks fifth for wine production with wineries producing more than 2.4 million gallons of wine each year.

-- Michigan wineries make many styles of wine, from dry to sweet to sparkling, including ice wine, fortified wine, and brandy.
+Michigan wineries make many styles of wine, from dry to sweet and include Ice Wine, sparkling, fortified, and fruit wines and brandy.

 Michigan wines have the characteristics of "cool climate" wines: well-balanced, complex, and food-friendly.
-This is because grapes grown in a cool climate (such as Pinot Noir, Chardonnay, Riesling, Pinot Grigio, and Cabernet Franc) take a long time to ripen and develop their unique flavors, allowing the particular character of each varietal to shine through.
-So a bottle of Michigan Chardonnay has the distinctive taste of the Chardonnay grape.
+This is because grapes that are grown in a cool climate (such as Pinot Noir, Chardonnay, Riesling, Pinot Grigio, and Cabernet Franc) take a long time to ripen and develop their unique flavors, allowing the character of each varietal to shine through.
+So, a bottle of Michigan Chardonnay has the distinctive taste of the Chardonnay grape.
 These characteristics enhance and complement the flavors in food.

 What to Expect on a Wine Tour

 Wineries often give guided educational tours of the vineyards and wine cellars.
-For example, Fenn Valley Vineyards operates the Grape Train: a tractor-drawn wagon that takes guests into the vineyards to learn the basics of grape growing and wine making.On the tour, visitors sample various wine and food combinations to glean the theory behind pairing.
-Other wineries offer self-guided tours.
-Some give lectures and demonstrations.
+For example, Fenn Valley Vineyards offers educational wine tasting tours designed to teach the basics of grape growing and wine making in an interesting and entertaining tour tailored to the season.
+Other wineries offer self-guided tours while some give lectures and demonstrations.

-Almost every winery has a tasting room, where you will be invited to sample a variety of wines (from dry to sweet) and/or buy a glass of wine.
-Some wineries charge a fee for the tasting (typically $5.00); some apply the tasting fee to any purchase you make; others offer samples free of charge.
+Most wineries have a tasting room where you will be invited to sample a variety of wines (from dry to sweet) and buy a glass of wine.
+Some wineries charge a small fee for the tasting; some apply the tasting fee to any purchase you make; others offer samples free of charge.
 Some wineries feature a lunch or snack menu, picnic grounds, and special events throughout the year.
-Some offer gourmet dining or even overnight accommodations (at an inn or bed & breakfast).
+Others offer gourmet dining or even overnight accommodations such as an inn or bed and breakfast.
 Plan your wine tour accordingly.

 Good to Know